kshetline/json6/README.md

 [json_parse.js]: https://github.com/douglascrockford/JSON-js/blob/master/json_parse.js

-[Max Nanasy](https://github.com/MaxNanasy) has been an early and prolific supporter, contributing multiple patches and ideas.
+[Max Nanasy](https://github.com/MaxNanasy) has been an early and prolific supporter of JSON5, contributing multiple patches and ideas.

-[Andrew Eisenberg](https://github.com/aeisenberg) contributed the original `stringify` method.
+[Andrew Eisenberg](https://github.com/aeisenberg) contributed the original JSON5 `stringify` method.

-[Jordan Tucker](https://github.com/jordanbtucker) has aligned JSON5 more closely with ES5, wrote the official JSON5 specification, completely rewrote the codebase from the ground up, and is actively maintaining this project.
+[Jordan Tucker](https://github.com/jordanbtucker) aligned JSON5 more closely
+with ES5, wrote the official JSON5 specification, completely rewrote the JSON5 codebase from the ground up, and is actively maintaining the JSON5 project.

-[Kerry Shetline](https://github.com/kshetline) branched off from the JSON5 project to create [JSON-Z](https://json-z.org/).
+[Kerry Shetline](https://github.com/kshetline) branched off from JSON5,
+at version 2.1.0 of that project, to create [JSON-Z](https://json-z.org/).